strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/php.md

 ```bash
 touch strapi.php
 ```
-We will cURL, a built-in PHP extension that allows us to receive and send information via the URL syntax.
+We will use cURL, a built-in PHP extension that allows us to receive and send information via the URL syntax.

 ### GET Request your collection type